What are the big five traits?

 How do personality traits show in the body?

 Personality traits can manifest in a person's body language and behavior.
-For example, someone who is shy (low in trait extroversion) may avoid eye contact and have tense body language, while someone who is outgoing (high in trait extroversion) may make strong eye contact and have more relaxed body language.
-Additionally, the way a person dresses and presents themselves can also be an expression of their personality.
+For example, someone shy (low in trait extroversion) may avoid eye contact and have tense body language.
+In contrast, someone who is outgoing (high in trait extroversion) may make strong eye contact and have more relaxed body language.
+How a person dresses and presents themselves can also express their personality.

 One line of research has examined the relationship between body mass index (BMI) and the Big Five traits.
 For example, some studies have found that higher levels of neuroticism are associated with higher BMI, while others have found that higher levels of conscientiousness are associated with lower BMI.
 Additionally, some studies have found that higher levels of extraversion and openness to experience are associated with lower BMI, while others have found no significant relationship.